-- Coffee Liqueur - White Russians and countless other cocktails rely on a bottle like Kahlua.
+- Coffee Liqueur: White Russians and countless other cocktails rely on a bottle like Kahlúa.

 The Secondary Liqueurs

 Depending on your drinking style and favorite cocktails, the following liqueurs are good to consider as well.
-If you're designing a complete bar, a bottle of each will set you up nicely and you'll be able to mix almost any cocktail you come across.
+If you're designing a complete bar, a bottle of each will set you up nicely, and you'll be able to mix almost any cocktail you come across.

 Continue to 3 of 4 below.

-- Drambuie - A scotch-based herbal liqueur, this is the ultimate companion to your whiskey stock.
+- Drambuie: A scotch-based herbal liqueur, this is the ultimate companion to your whiskey stock.

-- Frangelico - The best-known hazelnut liqueur, the monk-like bottle also looks great on the liquor shelf.
+- Frangelico: The best-known hazelnut liqueur, the monk-like bottle also looks great on the liquor shelf.

-Essential Non-Alcoholic Mixers
+Essential Nonalcoholic Mixers

 Ice (Yes, Ice!)

-- Lemon and Lime Juice - Used as accents in too many cocktails to count, these citrus fruits are invaluable in a bar.
+- Lemon and Lime Juice: Used as accents in too many cocktails to count, these citrus fruits are invaluable in a bar.
 They're also the easiest to squeeze fresh.

-- Tomato Juice - If you love a bloody Mary, tomato juice is essential.
+- Tomato Juice: If you love a bloody mary, tomato juice is essential.

 More Essential Mixers

-- Coffee - You will find that the best coffee cocktails do not come from a standard drip coffee machine.
+- Coffee: You will find that the best coffee cocktails do not come from a standard drip coffee machine.
 Try brewing methods that create richer, stronger brew like a French press.

-- Tea - There are many great hot and cold tea cocktails to explore and many types of tea to try in them.
+- Tea: There are many great hot and cold tea cocktails to explore and many types of tea to try in them.
 Black teas tend to mix best.

-- Tabasco Sauce and Worcestershire Sauce - If you stock tomato juice, these are essential accompaniments.
-Beyond the bloody Mary, you'll find they add a nice spice or savory flavor to many drinks.
+- Tabasco Sauce and Worcestershire Sauce: If you stock tomato juice, these are essential accompaniments.
+Beyond the bloody mary, you'll find they add a nice spice or savory flavor to many drinks.